TPPPP72/AutoTask/README.md

 ```

 ## How to build
-With cmake,you can just use `cmake --build` to build this project.
+With cmake,you can this project.
 But you should make sure that your compiler supports for the option `-std=c++17`.

 ---
 **Pull requests welcome.**